Normal approximation of subgraph counts in the random-connection model: Cumulants of subgraph counts

-In the case where the connection function $H$ is given by $H(x,y) := \bone_{\{\|x-y\|\leq R\}}$ for some $R>0$, the resulting graph is completely determined by the geometric of the underlying point process $\Xi$, and is called a random geometric graph, which is included as a special case in this paper.
-The main case of interest in this section is general RCM.
+In the case where the connection function $H$ is given by $H(x,y) := \bone_{\{\|x-y\|\leq R\}}$ for some $R>0$, the resulting graph is completely determined by the geometry of the underlying point process $\Xi$, and is called a random geometric graph {\cite{penrosebk}}, which is included as a special case in this paper.
+The main case of interest in this section is the general random-connection model.
 We shall have further discussion about the random geometric graph in Section~\ref{rgg}, as we believe it is of independent interest.

 Given $G$ a connected graph with $|V(G)| = r$ vertices, we denote $N_G$ the count of subgraphs isomorphic to $G$ in the random-connection model $G_H( \Xi )$, which can be represented as the multiparameter stochastic integral